e271828e/Flight.jl/docs/notes/design/framework_spec.md

-The loop builds each snapshot — boundary-consistent signal table, `t`, framework status (§11.7 diagnostics) — in private memory, then publishes it with a single release-store to an `@atomic latest` reference; readers acquire-load and then work with an immutable, coherent world for as long as they like.
+The loop builds each snapshot — boundary-consistent signal table, `t`, framework status (§11.7 diagnostics) — in private memory, then publishes it with a single release-store to an `@atomic latest` reference; readers acquire-load and then work with an immutable, coherent world for as long as they like. `latest(sim)` hands the same value to the calling task — §12.11's inspection register.
 Wait-free in both
 directions: a wedged reader cannot delay publication by a nanosecond; the loop cannot tear a reader's view.
 Publication happens only after the boundary sequence completes (§11.3 as extended by §11.6).